Dow Corning: Products

 Dow Corning marketed over 7000 products, including various sealants, adhesives, rubbers, lubricants, silicon oils and solvents.
 Around 2,100 of these are available through the Dow Corning online-only distributor Xiameter, including fluids, gels, resins.
 The range of industries targeted by Dow Corning products spans from electronics and automotive to construction, healthcare and others.
 In recent years, the company has expanded production of solar cells, particularly through its majority stake in Hemlock Semiconductor Corporation, which accounts for a polysilicon franchise worth over $1 billion.
 In 2011, then-CTO Gregg Zank explained that the company tries to focus its product development on societal “megatrends” (e.g. energy scarcity and urbanization).

 Problems with breast implants

-Throughout the 1980s and 1990s, class-action lawsuits claimed that Dow Corning's silicone breast implants caused systemic health problems.
+Throughout the 1980s and 1990s, class-action lawsuits brought by tens of thousands of plaintiffs claimed that Dow Corning's silicone breast implants caused systemic health problems.
 The claims first centered on breast cancer and then migrated to a range of autoimmune diseases, including lupus, rheumatoid arthritis and various neurological problems.
-This led to numerous lawsuits beginning in 1984 and culminating in a 1998 multibillion-dollar class action settlement.
+This led to numerous lawsuits beginning in 1984 and culminating in a 1998 $3.2 Billion class action settlement.
 As a result, Dow Corning was in bankruptcy protection for nine years, ending in June 2004 during which time it largely withdrew from clinical markets.